How the Coronavirus Spread Through One Immigration Facility

 The contractor gave masks to detainees on April 10 but on condition they sign an English-language liability waiver, according to several detainees.
 It quickly retreated after a tense showdown with detainees.

-When an employee pressed for clean rags, the warden answered twice that there was no need because the chemicals used for cleaning were very powerful.
+When an employee pressed for clean rags, the warden answered twice that there was no need because the chemicals used for cleaning were very powerful, Smith said.
 Others asked when they would get more wipes and gels.

 Gloves were hard to find, Smith said.
 Arnold said the ones he saw were too small for his hands.
 Hand sanitizer dispensers were often empty.